Skip to main content

 a preference tranche has been sent

-This event splits tranche_target_device and tranche_formats events in preference tranches.
+This event splits tranche_target_device and tranche_formats events into preference tranches.
 It is sent after a set of tranche_target_device and tranche_formats events; it represents the end of a tranche.
 The next tranche will have a lower preference.

 §